statechannels/statechannels/packages/server-wallet/e2e-testing/readme.md

     If directly funded then the timestamp will be randomly selected from `0` to `duration`.

 3. `duration*CloseRate` close channel steps are added to the load file.
 For each step we randomly select a CreateChannel step `app` and schedule a close step with a timestamp randomly selected from `app.timestamp+closeDelay` to `duration`.

+### Limitations

+Currently we used fixed `outcome` and `appData`s  when creating channels.

+We also do not support update channel steps yet.

 ### Direct Funding Example